 Here are some things people should remember that will help them spot census scams:

 The website for the Census Bureau is census.gov, and the specific website for the 2020 census is 2020census.gov.
 However, a scammer could easily buy the domain for 2020census.com or spoof their email by swapping a capital 0 for one of the zeros in the number.
 Remember, caller ID and email domain names are not proof that the person is legitimate.

 They will only call you after no response from initial mailings

 If the Census Bureau tried to call every U.S. household and take their census data over the phone, we would be ready for the 2030 census before they were finished.
-They will not call you and request your information unless you do not respond to their initial mailings.
-They will also not email you a link to complete it online, so never click a link in an email unless you are expecting it.
-If you get a call, be cautious.
+They will not call and request information unless someone does not respond to their initial mailings.

 They might come to your house, but will not request anything

 In some areas, government volunteers serving as census takers will knock on doors.
 However, they will not request Social Security numbers, bank or credit card numbers or any other payment information.
 They will also not ask for payments for their time or for the postage on someone’s forms, no matter what the person claims.